Coronavirus: US will not lift travel restrictions, citing delta variant | DW | 26.07.2021

-The highly infectious delta variant is currently causing a surge in cases across the United States, and a White House official says Washington wants to remain cautious before opening up.
+The highly infectious delta variant is currently causing a surge in cases across the United States.
+Washington wants to remain cautious before opening up.

-The United States has no immediate plans to lift existing travel restrictions, it was revealed on Monday, amid concerns over the rising number of coronavirus cases driven by the delta variant, according to a White House official.
+The United States has no immediate plans to lift existing travel restrictions, the White House announced on Monday, amid concerns over the rising number of coronavirus cases driven by the delta variant.

-The official, who spoke on the condition of anonymity, said while the administration understands the importance of international travel, cases are rising in the US, particularly among those who are not yet vaccinated.
+"We will maintain existing travel restrictions at this point," White House Press Secretary Jen Psaki told reporters.
+"The more transmissible delta variant is spreading both here and abroad."

-"The highly infectious delta variant is currently causing a surge in cases across the United States," the official told the Reuters news agency.
+Psaki said that the trend of rising cases in the United States was likely to continue in the coming weeks, but would mostly just affect unvaccinated people.

 Earlier this month, President Joe Biden said that his administration was "in the process" of considering how soon the ban on European travel bound for the US could be lifted, after the issue was raised during a meeting with German Chancellor Angela Merkel.